LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Templates/Overview.md

 <img class="fancyimage" style="width:750px" src="img/ConvoBuilder/template_selection3.png">

 All Conversation Builder Automations are based upon **templates**.
-The Basic Automation Template is the best choice if you want to create a completely custom automation from scratch.
+The Basic Bot template is the best choice if you want to create a completely custom bot from scratch.

 For other, more common use cases, Conversation Builder has a set of predefined, industry vertical templates that enable rapid adoption of automation.